OracleSiebel/ConfiguringSiebel/Containerization/Docker/oraclelinux/classic-mde/README.md

 * [Build](build)
 * [Manage](manage)

-In the Build section we cover how to build the required containers.
+In the Build section we cover how to build the Siebel image.
 The first step uses Docker's multi-stage build process to chain together the requisite steps to build the Siebel container.
 The process is as follows:

 * Update oraclelinux
 * Build a self-signed SSL certificate